Service accounts

 If the Compute Engine default service account was deleted more than 30 days ago, you can try to recover the service account by following the process in Troubleshooting default service accounts.

-These service accounts (sometimes known as service agents) are created and managed by Google and assigned to your project automatically.
-These accounts represent different Google services and each account has some level of access to your Google Cloud project.
+Service agents are created and managed by Google Cloud and assigned to your project automatically.
+These accounts represent different Google Cloud services, and each account typically has some level of access to your Google Cloud resources.

-You cannot attach Google-managed service accounts to a Compute Engine instance.
+You cannot attach service agents to a Compute Engine instance.

 Google APIs Service Agent